The First Frost: Production

 The First Frost is produced by Wajijiwa, Youku Information Technology (Beijing) Co.
 Ltd., and Hunan Galaxy Cool Entertainment Culture Media Co.
 Ltd. The production house issued an official statement on their Weibo account that a live adaptation of Zhu Yi's novel The First Frost will be made.
-In August 2023, the production house stated that the series is in the script polishing stage and they are working on the content.
+In August 2023, the production house stated the series was undergoing script polishing and content development.
 It also has a Manhua adaption named Eternal Love.
-On 24 March 2024, the initial posters were released, and it was announced that the series would be broadcast on Youku.
+On 24 March 2024, the initial posters were released.
 From February to June 2024, the filming took place in Chongqing.
 On 27 June 2024, the series' first official teaser was released.
-In December 2024, the series got its airing permit for 32 episodes.
+In December 2024, the series got its airing permit for 32 episodes on Youku.

 Ratings

-As per Yunhe Data Analytics, the series was top ranked with over 50M daily views, 69M on Dengta with a 19.7% market share, and led charts across various platforms.
+The series topped Yunhe with 50M daily views, Dengta with 70M views, 19.7% market share, and led other platforms.